jessebmiller/treacherous-winds/src/playbooks/ranger.md

 **Act Four:**

-Focus: The seemingly insurmountable internal struggle with sociability and to drive off the Wild Hunt.
+Focus: The seemingly insurmountable internal struggle with sociability and to hunt the wild beast.

 Answer **4** to move to The Climax
-* How does your plan to drive off the Wild Hunt take you even further into the wider unknown world?
+* How does your plan to hunt the wild beast take you even further into the wider unknown world?
-* What false victory do you have against the Wild Hunt and how do you discover that you haven't won?
+* What false victory do you have against the wild beast and how do you discover that you haven't won?
-* How do you struggle to drive off the Wild Hunt?
+* How do you struggle to hunt the wild beast?
 * What value or belief do you betray for a desperate false victory?
 * How is the false victory hollow and how does it ruin your aims?
 * What personal failure causes self reflection?

 **The Climax:**

-Focus: Crossing an inexorable threshold to drive off the Wild Hunt or be captured and incorporated
+Focus: Crossing an inexorable threshold of the hunt

 Answer this, win or lose, to move on to Act Five
-* How do you finally, once and for all, end the struggle against the Wild Hunt?
+* How do you finally, once and for all, end the hunt of the wild beast?

 **Act Five:**